 This is what the Government of Canada says regarding spouses or common-law partners of skilled workers [C41]:

-• holds a work permit that is valid for a period of at least 6 months, or, if working under the authority of section R186 without a work permit, presents evidence that they will be working for a minimum of 6 months;
+• holds a work permit that is valid for a period of at least six months or, if working under the authority of section R186 without a work permit, presents evidence that they will be working for a minimum of six months;

-• is employed in an occupation that falls within National Occupational Classification (NOC) skill levels 0, A or B (which generally include management and professional occupations and technical or skilled trades [see the NOC website]);
+• is employed in an occupation that falls within National Occupational Classification (NOC) Training, Education, Experience and Responsibilities (TEER) category 0,1, 2 or 3 (which generally include management and professional occupations and technical or skilled trades [see the NOC website]);

 • physically resides or plans to physically reside in Canada while working.